 Relatives and friends are also part of the equation.
 They can struggle to get the information and support they need at a time when they may be in a state of shock and finding it hard to cope with the serious physical and mental changes they see in their loved one.

-" We already have the best survival rate of any critical care service in the UK.
+" We already have one of the best survival rates of any critical care service in the UK.
 But we want more than survival: we want more time to spent with our patients, in a bright and airy space, and to help them to recover better."

 King's Critical Care consultant